haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 Seafile version 12.0 has four major changes:

-* a new redesigned Web UI
+* A redesigned Web UI
-* easy deployment of SeaDoc
+* Easy deployment of SeaDoc
-* a new wiki module (still in beta, disabled by default)
+* A new wiki module (still in beta, disabled by default)
-* a new lightweight and fast search engine, SeaSearch.
+* A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.

 ### ElasticSearch change (pro edition only)

-Elasticsearch version is not changed in Seafile version 11.0
+Elasticsearch version is not changed in Seafile version 12.0

 ## New Python libraries

 Note, you should install Python libraries system wide using root user or sudo mode.

-For Ubuntu 20.04/24.04
+For Ubuntu 22.04/24.04

 ```sh
 sudo pip3 install future==1.0.* mysqlclient==2.2.* pillow==10.4.* sqlalchemy==2.0.* captcha==0.6.* django_simple_captcha==0.6.* djangosaml2==1.9.* pysaml2==7.3.* pycryptodome==3.20.* cffi==1.17.0 python-ldap==3.4.*